SabrinaSides/NationalParksActivitySearch/README.md

 <p>After selecting an activity and state, the user sees a list of national parks that match their search criteria (provided by the National Parks API).
 Each park result shows the park name, a picture, description, Google Maps link and NPS.gov link.
 The user can also view the day's weather forecast for each resulted park (provided by the Accuweather APIs) at the top of the page.</p>

 <h2>See It Live</h2>
-<a href='https://sabrinasides.github.io/NationalParkActivitySearch' target='_blank'>National Park Activity Search</a>
+<a href='https://sabrinasides.github.io/NationalParksActivitySearch' target='_blank'>National Parks Activity Search</a>

 <h2>Screenshots</h2>
 **add images**